thedudeguy/JukeIt/README.md

 * Attach .ogg's, wav's, or mp3's to an Obsidyisc in which that particular disc will play.
 * All players within range of a jukebox can hear an Obsidyisc playing.
 * Build numerous types of jukeboxes with different ranges.
+* Activate jukeboxes via redstone.

+### Upgrade to Pro for even more features, such as:
+* Event more jukeboxes with even greater ranges!
 * Built in Server to host Audio files on your own server!
-* Nice GUI to allow for users to choose from the server music list when creating their burned discs.
 * Allow your users to upload their music to the server via the web gui.
-* Craft multiple types of jukeboxes
 * Craft jukebox modifiers such as speakers which increase audible range.
-* Craft Needle modifiers such as Blaze Needle which increase audible range by 30%.
+* Craft Needle modifiers such as Blaze Needle which increases audible range by 30%.
-* Activate jukeboxes via redstone.
+* Use Custom Texture Packs
+* Loopable Music with the Repeater block!

 ## Requirements

 JukeIt is built and tested against

-* SpoutPlugin at least build 1369
+* SpoutPlugin at least build 1414
-* SpoutCraft at least build  1833
+* SpoutCraft at least build  1938
-* CraftBukkit 1.3.2-R2.0
+* CraftBukkit 1.4.7-R0.1

 ## Installation